ISL 2020-21: East Bengal's Daniel Fox cleared to play against Bengaluru | Goal.com

 ISL 2020-21: East Bengal's Daniel Fox cleared to play against Bengaluru

-The All India Football Federation (AIFF) and Football Sports Development Limited (FSDL) have overturned the red card awarded by referee Arumughan Rowan to East Bengal defender Daniel Fox, Goal can confirm.
+The Disciplinary Committee of the All India Football Federation (AIFF) overturned the red card awarded by referee Arumughan Rowan to East Bengal defender Daniel Fox, Goal can confirm.

-East Bengal had written an official complaint against the referee for what they thought was a harsh decision to flash the English defender with a straight red for a foul on Alexander Romario in the 56th minute in the 1-1 draw against FC Goa last Wednesday.
+East Bengal had written an official complaint against the referee to FIFA and kept AIFF and FSDL (Football and Sports Development Limited) in the loop, for what they thought was a harsh decision to flash the English defender with a straight red for a foul on Alexander Romario in the 56th minute in the 1-1 draw against FC Goa last Wednesday.

 Hence, Fox will be available for selection against Bengaluru on Wednesday, at the Fatorda Stadium in Goa.
 But coach Robbie Fowler remains suspended and will not be available in the dugout.